Meet the cast of 2020’s Silent Witness series 23

 Who’s Donna Collyer?
 Jenny’s mom, and Cat’s grandmother.

 What else has Gabrielle Glaister been in?
 Gabrielle Glaister has had a latest stint as Hilary in Emmerdale.
-She performed Alison Pinion in sequence three of Unforgotten, and appeared as marriage ceremony planner Juliet Evans in Midsomer Murders episode Until Death Do Us Half.
-Different notable roles have included Trish Wallace in Household Affairs, Debs Brownlow in Coronation Avenue, and Patricia Farnham in Brookside.
-Again within the 80s, she additionally popped up in Blackadder Goes Forth and Blackadder II.
+She performed Alison Pinion in collection three of Unforgotten, and appeared as wedding ceremony planner Juliet Evans in Midsomer Murders episode Until Loss of life Do Us Half.
+Different notable roles have included Trish Wallace in Household Affairs, Debs Brownlow in Coronation Road, and Patricia Farnham in Brookside.
+Again within the ’80s, she additionally popped up in Blackadder Goes Forth and Blackadder II.

 Maddy Collings performs Younger Nikki